-Our roundup of top sledding spots in Wellesley.
-Note that during the pandemic some locations are off-limits.
+Our roundup of top sledding spots in Wellesley, Mass.

 Elm Bank Reservation off Rte.
 16 at the Wellesley/Natick border.
 Fast, but not too fast hill that offers something for older and younger kids.
 Most sledders seem to aim for the big tree on the right side of the hill, younger kids tend to stay to the left, which is less steep.
 To get there, simply follow the road to the right once you cross over the bridge and you’ll see the sledding hill to your left.
 Parking is at the top of the hill.